 On October 30, 1906, while operating the boarding school, the sisters and Bishop Thomas Grace were gifted a generous donation of money and land from Elizabeth Kraft, widow of Herbert Kraft, one of the largest landowners in the area.
 She requested that the donated property – the Old Duncan Robertson Residence – be used as a hospital and operated by the Sisters of Mercy.
 The hospital was to be named St. Elizabeth.

 Between October 1906 and September 1907, the building was renovated and suitably converted.
 The Red Bluff Daily News described the new hospital as “… one of the best hospitals north of Sacramento.”
 The first patient was registered in 1906.

 A fire destroyed the hospital on September 9, 1913, but the sisters worked tirelessly to raise the money needed to rebuild.
 With the help of Red Bluff citizens, a new brick and cement hospital was dedicated at the same site on May 28, 1916.

 Many years later, in 1978, a larger hospital was built two miles south of the original downtown site to meet the needs of the growing Red Bluff population.
 It has become the central location of health care for Tehama County.

 A Division Of Dignity Health

-Mercy Medical Center Redding, St. Elizabeth Community Hospital, and Mercy Mt.
-Shasta Medical Center merged in 1995 to create Mercy Healthcare North.
+St. Elizabeth Community Hospital merged with Mercy Medical Center and Mercy Mt.
+Shasta Medical Center to create Mercy Healthcare North in 1995.
 We are a division of Dignity Health.

 Today, Dignity Health is the fifth largest health system in the nation with more than 40 hospitals across three states – 22 of which are Catholic-based facilities.
 The mission and values we were founded upon remain the same.
 Through teamwork and innovation, faith and compassion, advocacy and action, we endeavor every day to keep our patients happy, healthy, and whole.